awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 + Create a PostgreSQL user with appropriate permissions to provide AWS DMS access to your PostgreSQL source database\.
 **Note**
 If your PostgreSQL source database is self\-managed, see [Working with self\-managed PostgreSQL databases as a source in AWS DMS](#CHAP_Source.PostgreSQL.Prerequisites) for more information\.
-If your PostgreSQL source database is managed by Amazon RDS, see [Working with AWS\-managed PostgreSQL databases as DMS sources](#CHAP_Source.PostgreSQL.RDSPostgreSQL) for more information\.
+If your PostgreSQL source database is managed by Amazon RDS, see [Working with AWS\-managed PostgreSQL databases as a DMS source](#CHAP_Source.PostgreSQL.RDSPostgreSQL) for more information\.
 + Create a PostgreSQL source endpoint that conforms with your chosen PostgreSQL database configuration\.
 + Create a task or set of tasks to migrate your tables\.